5jotters/vRF-briefing/docs/LocalProcedures.md

 ● TWR:  PRESET #3 327.0 UHF/132.55 VHF for ATC control.

-● INTERFLIGHT: PRESET VHF #X, according to CommCard and Mission Brief for each formation.
+● INTERFLIGHT: PRESET VHF #X, according to the assigned frequency in the Commcard.

 All formations will request weather info on ATIS 270.100.
 If ground control is available, all formation will ask for taxi on GND frequency.
 In other case, TWR frequency will be used for taxi and departure.